bsmeding/bsmeding.github.io/docs/tutorials/ansible_tutorial_3_variables_facts.md

 ```

 ## Using cli_command
-`cli_command` is a generic module for sending commands to network devices (multi-vendor).
+`ansible.netcommon.cli_command` is a generic module for sending commands to network devices (multi-vendor).

 **Example:**
 ```yaml